vottini/jsonbp/docs/schema.md

 ## Enums

-Enums can be employed to define types that hold discrete and limited values.
+Enums can be employed to define types whose values are part of a limited set.
 They need to be javascript **strings** and will be deserialized into Python's **str**.
-As one might expect, if the value in an instance being deserialized is not present in the enum list, an error will be flagged.
+As one might expect, if the value in an JSON instance being deserialized is not present in the enum list, an error will be flagged.
 Note that values in enums are **case sensitive**.
 Enums can be registered through the **"enum"** directive:

 ```
 enum months {